 There are four types of dietary fats: trans fats, saturated fats, monounsaturated fats, and polyunsaturated fats.
 Omega fatty acids, found in polyunsaturated fats, create important hormones that regulate blood flow and inflammation.
 However, they aren’t found naturally in the body.
 Omega-3 is found primarily in cold-water fish, shellfish, plant and nut oils, and flaxseed.
 But, your dog needs omega-3 in their diet for several reasons.

 Omega-3 also helps balance out omega-6 fatty acids, commonly found in processed foods and most grains.
 Since many dog food manufacturers use meat from corn-fed animals or refined oil (which are high in omega-6), dogs often have an overabundance of omega-6 fatty acids in their diet.
 Your dog ends up with too much omega-6 and not nearly enough omega-3 fatty acids.
 Humans (and dogs) need omega-6 fatty acids, but our modern diet often has too many.
 The body needs both in proper balance, and the same is true for dogs.

 Why Should I Give My Dog Fish Oil?

-As with anything affecting your dog’s health, talk to your veterinarian about supplementing your dog’s diet with fish oils.
+As with anything affecting your dog’s health, talk to your veterinarian about supplementing your dog’s diet with fish oils before proceeding.